How To Grow Sunflower Microgreens At Home

 If you don't see this, click here to go to the next step.

-If you click on the close-up picture, you'll see white specks on the seed shells, and long, thin strings.
-That is the fungus, the fuzzy white coating on the seed radicles is root hairs, these are normal.
+If you click on the close-up picture, you’ll see white specks on the seed shells and long, thin strings.
+That is the fungus.
+The fuzzy white coating on the seed radicles is root hairs; these are normal.

 Have Some Fungus Among Us?